BakedP0tato/zzbot/README.md

-# zzbot
+# zzbot 2.0
-a discord bot ahhahabaahahhahaa
+I returned to researching discord API after 9 months
+I ditched the old zzbot because it is too messy